Hiring a property manager can be a stressful situation for a homeowner.

 However, in this post, we want to give you a comprehensive look at property management services and the 23 questions you should ask to determine if they’re a good fit for you.

 So here we go….ready?

 23 Questions You Should Ask Before Hiring A Property Manager

 When you set out to call/email and begin to ask questions to a property manager, it probably means that you’re well on your way and may have even decided to rent your house.

 Most of the owners we speak with are ready for someone to come to their house, help them determine a rental rate, and sign paperwork.
 But for those of you who aren’t quite ready to pull the trigger, here are some things you should strongly consider before you decide which company you will use to manage your house.

-Let’s look at the questions surrounding these different subjects – Strategies, Results, Systems for a Property Manager, and Experience and Maintenance Team Experience.
+Let’s look at the questions surrounding these different areas – Strategies, Results, Systems for a Property Manager, and Experience and Maintenance Team Experience.

 Another good indicator of their responsiveness is if you reached out for more information on their services and it took them a day or two to get back with you…that’s not the best sign!

 2. Professionalism – What do your managers typically wear on a normal day?